System Design Space

 Define SLO and workload profile first

-Set latency/availability targets, traffic shape, peak behavior and acceptable degradation for critical user flows.
+Set service-level objectives, latency targets, workload shape, peak behavior, and acceptable degradation for critical user flows.

 Step 2